-- Enterprises with a turnover of less than R1 000 000 in any period of 12 months are not obliged to register for VAT: - Enterprises with a turnover of less than R50 000 in any period of 12 months are not permitted to register for VAT; - VAT returns are generally submitted on a 2 monthly basis unless turnover in any period of 12 months exceeds R30 million, in which case returns are submitted monthly; - Farmers may submit VAT returns on a 6 monthly basis as long as their turnover does not exceed R1.5 million and property letting companies may, subject to certain requirements, submit annual VAT returns; - Businesses with turnover of less than R1,5 million may apply to submit returns every 4 months; - Vendors may reclaim the VAT element on expenditure incurred for the purpose of making taxable VAT supplies except on: - entertainment, excluding qualifying subsistence; - passenger vehicles (including hiring); and - club subscriptions. - Input tax credits may not be claimed on expenditure relating to exempt supplies; - Input tax credits may only be claimed upon receipt of a valid tax invoice; - In order to be a valid tax invoice the name, address and VAT registration number of the recipient and supplier must appear on tax invoices where the VAT inclusive total exceeds R5 000.
+- Enterprises with a turnover of less than R1 000 000 in any period of 12 months are not obliged to register for VAT; - Enterprises with a turnover of less than R50 000 in any period of 12 months are not permitted to register for VAT; - VAT returns are generally submitted on a 2 monthly basis unless turnover in any period of 12 months exceeds R30 million, in which case returns are submitted monthly; - Farmers may submit VAT returns on a 6 monthly basis as long as their turnover does not exceed R1.5 million and property letting companies and trusts may, subject to certain requirements, submit annual VAT returns; - Vendors may reclaim the VAT element on expenditure incurred for the purpose of making taxable VAT supplies except on: - entertainment, excluding qualifying subsistence; - passenger vehicles (including hiring); and - club subscriptions. - Input tax credits may not be claimed on expenditure relating to exempt supplies; - Input tax credits may only be claimed upon receipt of a valid tax invoice; - In order to be a valid tax invoice the name, address and VAT registration number of the recipient and supplier must appear on tax invoices where the VAT inclusive total exceeds R5 000.